adrfer/mumm-ra/README.md

 # Mumm-Ra
 The script that transforms your decayed machine into an awesome development one.

-Mumm-Ra wouldn't exist if it wasn't for awesome prior art.
-It's been inspired by thoughtbot's great [laptop](https://github.com/thoughtbot/laptop) project.

 Tested on `GNU bash 3.2.57` and `Git 2.8.4`.

 ## Usage